w3c/wai-std-gl-overview/content/index.md

 - [[WCAG-EM Overview: Website Accessibility Conformance Evaluation Methodology]](/test-evaluate/conformance/wcag-em/) &mdash; WCAG-EM is an approach for determining how well a website conforms to Web Content Accessibility Guidelines (WCAG).

-### Personalization
+### WAI-Adapt

-[[Personalization Overview]](/personalization/) &mdash; Personalization involves tailoring the user experience to meet the needs and preferences of the individual user.
-Content authors can use personalization standards to provide a default design and enable user personalization with minimal work.
+[[WAI-Adapt Overview]](/adapt/) &mdash; WAI-Adapt involves tailoring the user experience to meet the needs and preferences of the individual user.
+Content authors can use WAI-Adapt standards to provide a default design and enable user adapt with minimal work.

 ### Pronunciation